MorrisXDS/CSC-317-Showcase/README.md

     5. Triangles, planes and spheres are also changed to adapt the interface from Object in Assignment 4
     6. An external complex stl has been used to test the program.
 It is wind-dragon.stl
+    7. used imagemagick to render final ppm file to a png file

 ## Acknowledgements:
     1. https://www.thingiverse.com/thing:7196967